G1DO/Asteroids/README.md

-Here's a basic **README** template for your Asteroids game project:

----

 # Asteroids Game

 A classic Asteroids game built using Python and Pygame.
 This project showcases core game mechanics like movement, collision detection, shooting, and object splitting, all while using the `pygame` library for game graphics and interaction.